ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ### Page Builder for B2B portalss [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 With this release, you will be able to use Page Builder to create custom Customer Portals for your clients.
-With dedicated page blocks such as Sales rep and using all available blocks in original Page Builder, you can create unique experience for each customer group.
+With new Sales rep page block and using all available blocks from original Page Builder, you can create unique experience for each customer group.
 Additionally, you can assign each customer group to a specific Customer Portal or create an availability hierarchy based on rules and configuration.

 ![Page Builder for B2B portals](img/4.5_page_builder_b2b.png "Page Builder for B2B portals")